AdiMarianMutu/x-injection-reactjs/README.md

   ],
 });

-await act(async () => render(<RealComponent module={ApiModuleMocked} />));
+// Now all the dependencies used inside the `RealComponent` will be automatically resolved from the `ApiModuleMocked` component module. await act(async () => render(<RealComponent module={ApiModuleMocked} />));
 ```

-Now what you have to do is just to provide the `ApiModuleMocked` instead of the `ApiModule` 😎

 ## Documentation